pyexcel/pyexcel/docs/source/design.rst

 Data visualization
 --------------------------------------------------------------------------------

-Via :class:`pyexel.renderer.AbstractRenderer` interface, data visualization is made possible. **pyexcel-chart** is the interface plugin to formalize this effort. **pyexcel-pygal** is the first plugin to provide bar, pie, histogram charts and more.
+Via :class:`pyexcel.renderer.AbstractRenderer` interface, data visualization is made possible. **pyexcel-chart** is the interface plugin to formalize this effort. **pyexcel-pygal** is the first plugin to provide bar, pie, histogram charts and more.